zeropaper/dupachain/README.md

 ## Evaluations

 The gateway app has a `npm` script to run evaluations based on the [evals.config.yml file](./apps/gateway/evals.config.yml) in the app directory.

 You can run the script with `pnpm eval` from the app directory (`app/gateway`) or from the root directory with `pnpm -C apps/gateway eval`.

+## Work in progress

+This is an early stage prototype and there are a lot of things that are not yet ideal.

+### TODOs

+The code contains a lot of TODOs that need attention.

+### Bigger changes

+- re-organize the scaffolding so that the "eval" folder in the "gateway" app becomes a separate (CLI) app
+- move the "examples" folder in the "gateway" app to the root of the project
+- move the Nitro scraper to the "nitro" example
+- figure a way to render the "eval" results in a more readable way
+- make a JSON schema for the "eval" config file
+- deeper integration with langfuse (user feedback / scores) and supabase (langchain caching / memory)